 EPF, former Ecole Polytechnique Féminine (Polytechnic School for Women), was founded in 1925, as one of France's first Grandes Ecoles to train women to be engineers.
-Since then, it has trained almost 10,000 graduates in every sector of industry and service.
-Each class has 300 students in the general curriculum and 20-30 students in double degree programmes.
+Since then, it has trained more than 11,500 graduates in every sector of industry and service.
+Each class has 400 students in the general curriculum.

 DIVERSITY AND THE FRENCH TERRITORY.

 The promotion of diversity has alwas been in the heart of the EPF project since the beginning in 1925.
 Renown for the high standards of its academic programs, the school has developped a special relationship with many local institutions on the french territory and also with research centers.
 These tight bonds led to the opening of two new campuses.
 On the one hand in Troyes in 2010 and on the other hand in Montpellier in 2012.

 AN IDENTITY BASED ON STRONG VALUES